 Over time, you’ll know the conversions of ingredients like flour, sugar, and milk by heart.
 You also can easily look up the odd ball additional weights.
 That said, there will always be that extra conversion step to figure out before you start baking.

 Luckily, a recipe only has to be converted the first time you bake it, then you never have to do it again!
 To help you with this process, I’ll be putting together a weight conversion chart that you can print out and keep handy in your kitchen.
-I’ll also share some equipment recommendations that can do the work for you in a future post.

 Why Professionals Measure by Weight